Loops, not groups: Long cycles are responsible for discontinuous phase transitions in higher-order network contagions

 In Fig.~\ref{fig:loops_no_groups}, we show the case where $\alpha_\Delta = 1$ and $\alpha_\curvearrowright = 10$; i.e., loops, no groups.
 In this case, if the second active node in a triangle is activated from outside of the triangle, then it is given a higher probability of transmitting to the inactive node in the triangle ($\alpha_\curvearrowright = 10)$; but not if the second active node is activated from within the triangle ($\alpha_\Delta = 1$).
 We observe a discontinuous phase transition in the size of the giant component, matching the traditional complex contagion case.
 The higher-order effect along cycles, $\alpha_\curvearrowright$, not only increases the size and probability of existence of the giant component, but can alone change the nature of the phase transition.

-\paragraph*{\textit{Conclusions}} We have shown that for models of complex contagion on networks with group structure that the existence of a discontinuous phase transition in the size of the giant component can be explained by the existence of transmission cycles (or loops) in the network; i.e., when one transmission chain meets another in a group.
-This is evidenced through only observing discontinuous phase transitions in cases where $T_\curvearrowright > T$ ($\alpha_\curvearrowright > 1$).
-This result implies that features of hypergraph that hinder (promote) long cycles \cite{malizia2025hyperedge}, such as overlap between hyperedges, are also likely to hinder (promote) bistability and discontinuous transitions.
-Understanding the interplay of structure and dynamics is highly important in the growing area of higher-order networks, where it is often claimed that it is the mere existence of groups can cause discontinuous phase transitions.
-A further contribution of this work is the incorporation of critical mass effects into a branching process model, which very accurately captures both size and probability of non-linear cascades and could have applications far beyond dynamics on higher-order networks.
+\paragraph*{\textit{Conclusions}} We have shown that for models of complex contagion on networks with group structure, the existence of a discontinuous phase transition in the size of the giant component depends on the role of transmission cycles (or long loops) in the network.
+In our model, we only observe discontinuous phase transitions in cases where cycles increase transmission probability, $T_\curvearrowright > T$ ($\alpha_\curvearrowright > 1$).
+We show evidence of these discontinuous phase transitions for $\alpha_\curvearrowright = 10$ in Fig.~\ref{fig:cov_T}, where we plot the Coefficient of Variation (CoV) against $T$ as a proxy for susceptibility.
+The case with $\alpha_\curvearrowright=1$ is found to mirror simple contagion where susceptibility diverges with system size, whereas $\alpha_\curvearrowright=10$ mirrors complex contagion where susceptibility saturates.
+The insets in Fig.~\ref{fig:cov_T} track the critical point $T_{peak}$ as we vary system size.
+With $\alpha_\curvearrowright = 10$, $T_{peak}$ has a finite size correction that scales with the inverse of the expected length of the shortest cycle \cite{bollobas2011random}, i.e. $1/\log(N)$; supporting the critical role of cycles.
+This result implies that features of hypergraph that hinder (promote) cycles \cite{malizia2025hyperedge}, such as overlap between hyperedges, are also likely to hinder (promote) discontinuous transitions.
+Understanding the interplay of structure and dynamics is important in the growing area of higher-order networks, where it is often claimed that the mere existence of groups can cause discontinuous phase transitions.

 \paragraph*{\textit{Acknowledgments}} The authors acknowledge David JP O'Sullivan for help conceptualizing the research.
 The authors also acknowledge financial support from the University of Vermont's Office of the Vice President for Research and from The National Science Foundation award \#2419733.
 This collaboration was supported by International Partnerships and Programs at the University of Vermont as a Global Catalyst Research Partnership Award.